Ipstenu/dreamobjects/readme.txt

 DreamHost has it's own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects</a>.

 DreamObjects is a cost-effective, public cloud storage service, perfect a scalable storage solution your WordPress backups.
+The DreamObjects Backups plugin will automate that process for you, sending your whole WordPress folder, and database, up into the cloud on a daily, weekly, or monthly schedule.

 == Installation ==

+1. Sign up for <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects</a>
-1. Install the plugin
+1. Install and Activate the plugin
-1. Fill in your information
+1. Fill in your Key and Secret Key
-1. Drink Beer
+1. Pick your backup Bucket
+1. Select what you want to backup
+1. Chose when you want to backup
+1. Relax and let DreamHost do the work

 == Frequently asked questions ==